Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms

 In our study, we aim to validate the correctness of $180$ user-generated hypotheses.
 Unfortunately, manually reviewing each image within each class $D$ to obtain the full set of images that match each hypothesis is difficult at scale.
 Thus, we decided to approximate the model's performance gap for each hypothesis using a sample $\hat{\Phi}$ of images that match each hypothesis, where $\hat{\Phi} \subset \Phi$.
 We provide an extended description of our approximation strategy in Appendix B, and summarize key steps below.

 \paragraph{Approximating the performance gap} Our goal is to find a sample of images $\hat{\Phi}$ from the class $D$ that match each hypothesis.
 To do this, we follow past work \citep{gao2022adaptive} and rank candidate images using their CLIP similarity score \citep{radford2021learning} to the hypothesis text description.
 When relevant, we performed minimal prompt engineering to users' hypotheses to increase the quality of the similarity scores.
 Following \citet{vendrow2023dataset} and \citet{gao2022adaptive}, the final edited prompts began with the phrase, \emph{``a photo of a [class] and [...]''}.\footnote{Like past work, we use different prompt templates for hypotheses that do not fit the general template.
-For example, we modify the template for artistic styles (i.e. ``a \emph{greyscale} photo of an airplane''). }
+For example, we modify the template for artistic styles (\ie{} ``a \emph{greyscale} photo of an airplane''). }